Table of Contents

-Annual audit.
-Cayman Islands requires all accounts of the regulated fund to be audited by the approved auditor.
-You must submit the audited accounts to CIMA within 6 months after the financial year-end or within allowed due date extension.
+Annual audit: The Cayman Islands requires all accounts of the regulated fund to be audited by the approved auditor.
+You must submit the audited accounts to CIMA within 6 months after the financial year-end or within the allowed due date extension.

 - An independent third party who is qualified in a non-high-risk jurisdiction; or

-- The fund’s manager or operator or a person who has a control relationship with appropriate provisions with the Act;
+- The fund’s manager or operator or a person who has a control relationship with appropriate provisions of the Act;

 - The appointed fund administrator.